Dan-Eli/geo_sim_processing_a/README.md

  ## How it works

-A user will probably creates the triangulation from a set of polygons using a constraints Delaunay triangulation tool.
-Delaunay triangulation is known to be very robust and stable and well describe polygons.
-The resulting triangles are the input for Chordal Axis program.
-Chordal Axis alogorithm will analyse each triangle, determine its type based on the number of adjacent triangles and build the appropriate skeleton (centre line).
-All triangles falls within one of the following four types: first, _isolated triangle_ when a triangle has no adjacent triangle; second, _terminal triangle_ when a trianle has only one adjacent triangle; third, _sleeve triangle_ when a triangle has 2 adjacent triangles; fourth, _junction triangle_ when a triangle has 3 adjacent triangles.
-Each type of the four types of triangle will produce a specific centre line as follow: for the _isolated triangle_, (Figure 3a) no center line (degenerated case) is created; for the _terminal triangle_, (Figure 3b) the mid point of the adjecent side is connected with the opposite angle; for _sleeve triangle_ (Figure 3c), the mid point of each adajcent side are connected; for the _junction triangle_, (Figure 3d) the mid point of each side are connected to the centre point of the triangle.
+A user will probably create the triangulation from a set of polygons using a constraints Delaunay triangulation tool.
+Delaunay triangulation is known to describe polygons well and to  be very robust and stable.
+The resulting triangles are the input for the Chordal Axis program.
+The Chordal Axis alogorithm will analyze each triangle, determine its type based on the number of adjacent triangles and build the appropriate skeleton (centre line).
+All triangles fall within one of the following four types: 1)  _isolated triangle_, when a triangle has no adjacent triangle; 2) _terminal triangle_, when a triangle has only one adjacent triangle; 3) _sleeve triangle_, when a triangle has 2 adjacent triangles; 4) _junction triangle_, when a triangle has 3 adjacent triangles.
+Each of the four triangle types will produce a specific centre line.
+For the _isolated triangle_, (Figure 3a) no center line (degenerated case) is created; for the _terminal triangle_ (Figure 3b) the mid point of the adjecent side is connected with the opposite angle; for _sleeve triangle_ (Figure 3c) the mid point of the two adajcent sides are connected; for the _junction triangle_ (Figure 3d) the mid points of each side are connected to the centre point of the triangle.
 After centre line creation all the centre lines are merged together.
-Chordal Axis transform will preserve [Simplicity](#Simplicity) and [Intersection](#Intersection) topological relationships between the lines forming the skeleton and the outer and inner boundaries of the polygon defined by the triangles of the Delaynay triangulation.
+The Chordal Axis transform will preserve [Simplicity](#Simplicity) and [Intersection](#Intersection) topological relationships between the lines forming the skeleton and the outer and inner boundaries of the polygon defined by the Delaynay triangulation.

- A user will probably creates the triangulation from a set of polygons using a constraints Delaunay triangulation tool.
-Delaunay triangulation is known to be very robust and stable and well describe polygons.
-The resulting triangles are the input for Chordal Axis program.
-Chordal Axis alogorithm will analyse each triangle, determine its type based on the number of adjacent triangles and build the appropriate skeleton (centre line).
-All triangles falls within one of the following four types: first, _isolated triangle_ when a triangle has no adjacent triangle; second, _terminal triangle_ when a trianle has only one adjacent triangle; third, _sleeve triangle_ when a triangle has 2 adjacent triangles; fourth, _junction triangle_ when a triangle has 3 adjacent triangles.
-Each type of the four types of triangle will produce a specific centre line as follow: for the _isolated triangle_, (Figure 3a) no center line (degenerated case) is created; for the _terminal triangle_, (Figure 3b) the mid point of the adjecent side is connected with the opposite angle; for _sleeve triangle_ (Figure 3c), the mid point of each adajcent side are connected; for the _junction triangle_, (Figure 3d) the mid point of each side are connected to the centre point of the triangle.
-After centre line creation all the centre lines are merged together.
-Chordal Axis transform will preserve [Simplicity](#Simplicity) and [Intersection](#Intersection) topological relationships between the lines forming the skeleton and the outer and inner boundaries of the polygon defined by the triangles of the Delaynay triangulation.

 ![figure3](/image/figure3.png)

 ## Correction
-The Chordal Axis algorithm gives a very good approximation of the true medial axis of a polygon but it produces unwanted artifacts when it creates the skeleton specially in the case of long and narrow polygon (figure 5) .
-The main artifacts are: firstly, meaningless small centre line (figure 4a); secondly wrongly formed "T junction" (figure 4c) and "X junction" (crossing junction) (figure 4e).
-When the parameter correction is used (-c or --correction), the skeleton will be prunef of the meaningless small centre line (4b); it will correct "T junction" and rectify the normal direction of the line (figure 4d); and, it will rectify the "X crossing" by merging two T junction that are adjacents (figure 4f).
+The Chordal Axis algorithm gives a very good approximation of the true medial axis of a polygon but it produces unwanted artifacts when it creates the skeleton especially in the case of long and narrow polygons (figure 5) .
+The main artifact types are: meaningless small centre line (figure 4a); wrongly formed "T junctions" (figure 4c) and "X junctions" (crossing junction) (figure 4e).
+When the correction parameter  is used (-c or --correction), the skeleton will be pruned of the meaningless small centre line (4b); it will correct "T junctions" and rectify the normal direction of the line (figure 4d); and, it will rectify the "X crossing" by merging two T junctions that are adjacent (figure 4f).

 ![figure5a](/image/figure5a.png "Figure 5a") ![figure5b](/image/figure5b.png "Figure 5b") ![figure5c](/image/figure5c.png "Figure 5c") ![figure5d](/image/figure5d.png "Figure 5d") ![figure5e](/image/figure5e.png "Figure 5e") ![figure5f](/image/figure5f.png "Figure 5f")

   Figure 4a    Figure 4b     Figure 4c    Figure 4d    Figure 4e    Figure 4f

 ## Rule of thumb for the use of Chordal Axis
 Chordal Axis can be used for skeleton extraction and polygon to line transformation in the context of polygon generalization.
-Often the quality of the skeleton produced will depend on the density of the vertices on the polygon and defacto the density of the triangles that Chordal Axis will ingest.
-Equilateral triangle produce the best skeleton while highly obtuse and/or acute triangles will produce zigzag in the line that can be simplify after.
-So tune the vertice density not to over or under simplified features.
-Delaunay triangulation and Chordal Axis will give excellent results in very complex situation like a dense polygonized road network.
-For example Figure 4 is composed of one and only one polygon!
+Often the quality of the skeleton produced will depend on the density of polygon vertices and therefore overall quantity of triangles ingested by Chordal Axis : the more vertices, the higher the number of generated triangles and the better the skeleton (at the price of increased computation time).
+Equilateral triangles produce the best skeleton while highly obtuse and/or acute triangles will produce a jagged line that can then be simplified.
+The vertex density should not result in either over- or under-simplified features.
+Delaunay triangulation and Chordal Axis will give excellent results in very complex situations like a densely polygonized road network such as the one shown in Figure 4 in which all road segments belong to the same polygon!

 ![figure4](/image/figure4.png)